Law Office of Michelle Ball Sports/CIF CIF Now Banning Parents And Spectators Who Act Up

 School administration and/or athletic staff shall immediately notify their local CIF Section Office and CIF State Office whenever the school has knowledge of an assault on a game official associated with an interscholastic event in which their school participated or of an assault occurring on their school’s grounds associated with an interscholastic athletic contest.

 I wonder what will happen if schools fail to report?
+They may experience bans for their sports teams or other penalties.

 Student attorney Michelle Ball assists with CIF and sports issues and questions across California.
 As an education lawyer in Sacramento, she can reach to many locations including Carmel, Solvang, Lincoln, Ceres, Pleasanton, Stockton and many other towns.